jrgparkinson/mushy-layer/test/README.md

 # Testing

 ## Introduction
 This directory contains python scripts for running various test problems which demonstrate the accuracy of the code.

+There are also regression tests in `regression` and unit tests for the python code in `unit`.
+Both of these are run automatically following each push to the repository, with unit test coveraged published `https://jrgparkinson.github.io/mushy-layer/test/unit/coverage/BRANCH-NAME` e.g. [https://jrgparkinson.github.io/mushy-layer/test/unit/coverage/development].

 ## Setup
 These tests require the code in `mushy-layer/execSubcycle/` and `mushy-layer/setupNewRun/` to be built.